hyperspy/hyperspy/doc/user_guide/cluster.rst

 is often necessary to pre-process the features in order to obtain meaningful results.

-Similarly, pre-processing can also be useful to reveal clusters when performing cluster analysis of decomposition results.
-Decomposition methods decompose data into a set of components and a set of factors defining the mixing needed to represent the data.
+For example, pre-processing can be useful to reveal clusters when performing cluster analysis of decomposition results.
+Decomposition methods decompose data into a set of factors and a set of loadings defining the mixing needed to represent the data.
 If signal 1 is reduced to three components with mixing 0.1 0.5 2.0, and signal 2 is reduced to a mixing of 0.2 1.0 4.0, it should be clear that these represent the same signal but with a scaling difference.
 Normalization of the data can again be used to remove scaling effects.

-For the reasons described above the pre-processing step will highly influence the results and should be evaluated for the problem under investigation.
+Therefore, the pre-processing step will highly influence the results and should be evaluated for the problem under investigation.